 I love that video.

-I think it highlights perfectly all the issues I talked about regarding the male stigma towards yoga, and it's great to hear how those guys overcame that and went on to really enjoy yoga and feel the health benefits.
+And it's great to hear how those guys overcame that and went on to really enjoy yoga and feel the health benefits for themselves.

-And thankfully these stories are becoming more commonplace.
+Thankfully these stories are now becoming more common.

 Endorsements such as this will encourage more men to try yoga.

-One example of this came from the story of a long-time construction worker turned yoga teacher in San Francisco called Allan Nett (Read the full article here).
+One example of this is the story of a long-time construction worker turned yoga teacher in San Francisco called Allan Nett.

-Now as I'm sure you are aware, construction workers suffer a high prevalence of back, shoulder, knee and muscle pain because of the physical demands their work places on them (1).
+Now as I'm sure you are aware construction workers suffer from a lot of back, shoulder, knee and muscle pain because of the physical demands their work places on them.

-Firstly, he changed the names of the yoga poses from their traditional Indian sanskrit names, and re-named them after the names of construction tools such as the plumb-bob and the bevel-square.
+Firstly he changed the names of the yoga poses from their traditional Indian names and re-named them after the names of construction tools such as the plumb-bob and the bevel-square.

-By doing this he was aiming to make the yoga terms seem more familiar and accessible to the men on site.
+By doing this he was aiming to make yoga seem more familiar and accessible to the men on site.

-And secondly, he developed the program in such a way that the workers could do the yoga class on site in their boots and overalls, rather than changing into gym clothes.
+And he also adapted the yoga poses so the workers could do them in their boots and overalls rather than having to change into their gym clothes.

 Pretty cool idea right?